USA

 Balls

-The number of balls in a set with rackets(see "Type").
+The number of balls in a kit(see "Product type").

-This inventory is completed with almost any modern set; and given that the balls are very easily lost due to their small size and “jumping”, there are usually at least two of them.
+This inventory is completed with almost any modern kit, and given that the balls are very easily lost due to their small size, there are usually at least two of them.
 And in the most extensive sets, this number can reach 8.

 Case

-The presence of a cover in the scope of delivery of the product.
-Note that this accessory can be supplied not only as part of a set (see "Type"), but also with a separately sold racquet, but bases for rackets with covers are not sold.
+The presence of a case.
+Note that this accessory can be supplied not only as part of a set (see "Product type"), but also with a separately sold racket, but bases for rackets with cases are not sold.

-The purpose of the cover is obvious: it facilitates and simplifies the transportation of the racquet, providing protection from unwanted contacts with surrounding objects and other unwanted influences that can damage the working surface of the product.
-Cases can have a different design and layout: some racquet is placed entirely, others cover only the pads, leaving the handle outside.
-Theoretically, the cover can be purchased separately or even made independently, but this is associated with unnecessary hassle, while the complete accessory fits optimally with the racquet and does not require any extra effort.
+The purpose of the case is obvious: it facilitates and simplifies the transportation of the racket, protecting it from unwanted contact with surrounding objects and other undesirable influences that can damage the working surface of the product.
+Cases can have a different design and layout: some racket is placed entirely, while others cover only the pads, leaving the handle outside.
+The case can be purchased separately or even made independently, but this is associated with unnecessary hassle.
+At the same time, the complete accessory fits optimally with the racket and does not require any extra effort.

 Atemi 2000 Pro often compared